 If you cannot access the book immediately, it is worth trying again later, as usually one of the 'copies' cannot be checked out and so functions as a 'reference' copy that is put back as soon as the current borrower closes their browser window.

-Most of our e-books are available either within subject-based collections we have purchased, or as individual titles purchased from library suppliers.
-All of our e-books can be found by searching for their titles on the library catalogue or on Discover.
+Most of our ebooks are available either within subject-based collections we have acquired, or as individual titles purchased from library suppliers.